-Our eight Lutheran Pantries are feeding more than 4,300 people monthly!
-These pantries are located at Incarnation, St. Paul's, Hope, St. Luke's, St. John's Reading, Christ Glenside, and Bethany West Reading and Grace Shillington.
-They are supported through the benevolence of our 43 WBMD congregations.
+Our six Lutheran Pantries in Reading are feeding more than 4,000 people monthly!
+These pantries are located at Incarnation, St. Paul's, Hope, St. John's Reading, Christ Glenside, and Bethany West Reading.
+They are supported through the benevolence of our WBMD congregations.
 Many congregations also participate in their local community pantries as well.

-About 45 youth and their advisors participated in the WBMD Youth Event held at Good Shepherd in February 2017.
+About 20 youth and their advisors participated in the WBMD Youth Event held at Robeson Lutheran in February 2018.

-50 Parish Professionals from across the WBMD enjoyed an Appreciation Luncheon at the historic Reading Country Club.
+44 Parish Professionals from across the WBMD enjoyed an Appreciation Luncheon at the historic Buca di Beppo.

-36 children participated in the 4th annual Music Camp hosted by Christ Reading.
-The kids learned and performed "One World Our Home in Perfect Harmony'>
+23 children participated in the 4th annual Music Camp hosted by Trinity Lutheran in Wernersville.
+The kids learned and performed ""the Power of Love".

 WBMD Director attends meetings of the Clusters and retired Pastors to maintain communications with district Pastors.
 She also helps coordinate meetings of Rostered Leaders throughout the year.